SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### git diﬀ

-Command _git diff_ allows you to see the diﬀerence between diﬀerent states in the working area.
+Command _git diff_ allows you to see the difference between different states in the working area.
 Command _git diff_ shows what changes have been made since the last commit.
 If you add changes made to the staging area via _git add_ command and run _git diff_ again, it will show nothing.

 ```console
 git diff
 ```

-To show the diﬀerence between staging and last commit, add the parameter --staged.
+To show the difference between staging and last commit, add the parameter --staged.

 ### Repository History